duplisea/gslea/README.md

 It is a bit of a downer because your best correlations is between NAO and SST in the same year (0 lag) and the relationship is not that strong (about -0.3) and not significant.

+To imply the causality you are looking for in such an analysis (because you specified x as the independent variable and y as the dependent), you are looking for negative or 0 lags.
+Positive lags suggest that the y variable is leading the x.
+These are all just correlations, only your hypothesis implies causality.

-So let’s try an easy one by choosing two variable you know must be related: SST in EAR 3 (central Gulf) and SST in EAR 1 (NW Gulf).
+Let’s try an easy one by choosing two variable you know must be related:
+SST in EAR 3 (central Gulf) and SST in EAR 1 (NW Gulf).

     EA.cor.f(x="SST",y="SST", years=1900:2020, x.EAR=1, y.EAR=3)

 ![](README_files/figure-markdown_strict/crosscor3-1.png)

+Yes indeed, they are very tightly positively correlated.

+An important thing to note with cross correlation is that it will give the same result as “cor” only with lag 0.
+That is, if you try truncating series yourself and then run “cor” between the two series, you will not get the same result as ccf.
+This has to do with the normalisation of the data at the beginning before lagging in ccf.
+See the help for EA.cor.f for more details.

 Using down-scaled atmospheric climate projections to predict oceanographic variables
 ------------------------------------------------------------------------------------